kirkshoop/async_scope/asyncscope.md

-This provides a way to build a sender that is associated with a "scope", which is a type that implements and enforces some bookkeeping policy regarding the senders nested within it. `nest()` does not allocate state, call connect, or call start. `nest()` is the basis operation for async scopes. `spawn()` and `spawn_future()` use `nest()` to associate a given sender with a given scope, and then they allocate, connect, and start the given sender.
+This provides a way to build a sender that is associated with a "scope", which is a type that implements and enforces some bookkeeping policy regarding the senders nested within it. `nest()` does not allocate state, call connect, or call start. `nest()` is the basis operation for async scopes. `spawn()` and `spawn_future()` use `nest()` to associate a given sender with a given scope, and then they allocate, connect, and start the resulting sender.

 It would be good for the name to indicate that it is a simple operation (insert, add, embed, extend might communicate allocation, which `nest()` does not do).